fa-rnd2000/View-20-20-20/README.md

 It is a simple Timer to remind PC users to view any object 20 feet away for 20 seconds every 20 minutes.
 It helps relax eye muscles and improve vision.

-HOW TO RUNN THIS APP WINDOWS STARTUP
+HOW TO RUN THIS APP ON WINDOWS STARTUP:

 To run your VB.NET application on startup in Windows 10, you can add an entry to the Windows Registry.
 Here are the steps:

 Create a Shortcut for your VB.NET Application: